Important updates for practitioners

 - creditor claims to participate in voting and/or entitlement to dividend payment.

-4.25 The IG expects registered trustees to exercise special caution to minimise such risks before they arise to avoid potentially costly and time consuming action after the fact (eg applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or IG disciplinary proceedings),
+4.24 We expect registered trustees to be proactive in minimising risks of dispute before they arise to avoid potentially costly and time consuming action after the fact (e.g. applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or disciplinary proceedings).

-4.27 Registered trustees should be aware that failure to declare the existence of relationships (or properly disclose) may expose them to a potential:
+4.26 Registered trustees should be aware that failure to declare or properly disclose the existence of relationships may expose them to a potential:

 - order of the court that they cease to be trustee of an estate under paragraph 90-15(3)(b) of the Schedule